finlstrm/kc1mjp.github.io/my-station.md

 ---

 My station is still very much on the light side.
-The base comprises of an Kenwood TS-130s, used for 10 Meters connected to an I-Max 2000 antenna.
-Hopefully soon I'll be able to use all of it's bands.
-As well as a Uniden 760xlt Scanner.
+The base comprises of an Kenwood TS-130s, used for 10 Meters connected to an I-Max 2000 antenna - which loads up nicely (without a tuner) on 10, 12 & 15 meters - 17/20 with the tuner.
+As well as an Anytone 778uv & Uniden 760xlt Scanner.
 It's not much, but it's home :).

-Most of my 2m/440 time is spent mobile on a [Lexien VV-898E](/2020/07/review-leixen-vv-898e-25w-vhf-uhf-radio/), or portable on a
+Most of my 2m/440 time is spent mobile on a ~~[Lexien VV-898E](/2020/07/review-leixen-vv-898e-25w-vhf-uhf-radio/)~~ (now AT778uv), or portable on a
 Baofeng UV-82HP.
 I'm hoping over time as I grow in ham radio my station will grow with me to 'bigger' and 'better' radios.

+Note for Sept 2021, this page needs some love ...

 ### Base Station Radios